Gexkill/sweng2/DD/src/index.md

 * [G14] Allows clients to know the fee for the ride via SMS notification of taxi assigned see [G10]
     * The Client composant
     * The RideController
-**In G14 G10 insert interface with SMS gateway and the same for push notification?**
+**In G14 G10 insert interface with SMS gateway and the same for push notification?
+[Gilles: yes I think you are right]**

 [//]: # (pagebreak)

-# References
+# 6.References

 Maybe software used

 [//]: # (pagebreak)

-# Hours of work
+# 7.Hours of work
 ## Claudio Cardinale